 Your adrenal glands produce the natural hormone, DHEA.
 Once produced, your body then converts DHEA to either

-DHEA may benefit fertility by improving ovarian function in women who previously responded poorly to IVF.
-The way DHEA works to improve ovarian response isn’t completely understood.
+DHEA may benefit fertility by supporting healthy ovarian function in women.
+The way DHEA works to support ovarian health isn’t completely understood.
 Its mechanism may be due to its androgenic effects.
-Studies show that taking a DHEA supplement for at least 6 weeks before IVF may increase pregnancy and live birth rate and decrease miscarriage rate in women with poor ovarian function.

 Inositols are B-vitamin like nutrients that are found in some foods and are also made in the body.
-These nutrients (specifically
+These nutrients function as secondary messengers in insulin signaling.
+They help our cells use insulin better, thus supporting healthy blood sugar levels and overall fertility.

 It is important to understand the impact of age on your fertility.
 Making healthy diet and lifestyle choices, and taking certain nutrients, can improve your chances for success.For more information, follow us on Facebook, Instagram, and Twitter @Theralogix!
 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.